Malonate-semialdehyde dehydrogenase (acetylating)

-The 4 substrates of this enzyme are 3-oxopropanoate, CoA, NAD^{+}, and NADP^{+}, whereas its 4 products are acetyl-CoA, CO_{2}, NADH, and NADPH.
+The three substrates of this enzyme are 3-oxopropanoic acid, coenzyme A (CoA), and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are acetyl-CoA, carbon dioxide, reduced NADH, and a proton.
+This enzyme can use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
+The enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-oxopropanoate:NAD(P)+ oxidoreductase (decarboxylating, CoA-acetylating).
 This enzyme is also called malonic semialdehyde oxidative decarboxylase.
 This enzyme participates in 4 metabolic pathways: inositol metabolism, alanine and aspartate metabolism, beta-alanine metabolism, and propanoate metabolism.